slatter666/knickknack/VAE_ANIME/readme.md

 │   │       ├── 4665_2003.jpg
 │   │       ├── ...
 ```
-- Then we have to process this raw images, simple run the code `python preprocess.py`, then your directory looks like this:
+- Then we have to process these raw images, simply execute command `python preprocess.py`, then your directory looks like this:
 ```text
 dataset
 ├── anime